 This new facility addresses urgent housing needs for the university, which has now seen four straight years of overall enrollment growth.

-These buildings are scheduled to open in July 2018.
+These buildings are scheduled to open in summer 2018.

 Frank R. Burge Student Union